perriera/cpp_starter/README.md

 	git push origin v0.2.0

 ## Changelog.md & include/version.hpp
 Remember, when you go to make changes to your changelog.md you should maintain the version number of your project using 'include/version.hpp'.
-For example, in your version.hpp will look something similiar to the following but all referenced to CPP_STARTER will be changed to extras_cpp
+For example, in your version.hpp will look something similiar to the following but all referenced to EXTRAS_CPP will be changed to extras_cpp

 **Recommended**: Inside your Github.com for your project, whenever you add a new tag, go the distance and make it a *release* as well.
 Just go to your project on Github, select **tag**.
 Once the tags page is displayed left mouse click on the three dots you see for the newly added tag and select "Create Release"